A Review of FreeCreditReport.com

 Freecreditreport.com gives you fair notice that your credit card will be charged if you don't cancel your trial subscription.
 There's a disclosure about the trial printed plainly on the first page of the website and another one on the order submission form.

-Freecreditreport.com also says you can only order a $1 credit report from them once ever.
-If you've already received your $1 credit report, you won't get another one - ever.
+Freecreditreport.com also says you can only order a $1 credit report from them one time.
+If you've already received your $1 credit report, you won't get another one, ever.

 Cancelling Is a Minor Headache